IS-1005 System Access

-- an individual (contractor, vendor, etc.) or entity approved by a CNM employee who assumes supervisory responsibility for the entity's work, the Executive Director, Dean or Functional Leader of the department under which the entity's work is sponsored, the ISCO (Information Security & Compliance Officer) and the Executive Director of ITS
+- an individual (contractor, vendor, etc.) or entity approved by the Executive Director, Dean or Functional Leader of the department under which the entity's work is sponsored, the ISCO (Information Security & Compliance Officer) and the Executive Director of ITS

 - Accounts residing on or accessing CNMs resources and systems must conform to Intellectual Property Laws (Copyrights and Patents).

 Account passphrases/passwords are crucial in the protection of information, systems and networks.
 They provide a first line defense to safeguard CNM's data.
 A weak passphrase/password could result in a compromised account.
 The selection of a strong passphrase/password provides protection for both user and system accounts.